raspberrypi-ui/bluealsa/README.md

 Bluetooth Audio ALSA Backend [![Build Status](https://travis-ci.org/Arkq/bluez-alsa.svg?branch=master)](https://travis-ci.org/Arkq/bluez-alsa)
 ============================

-This project is a rebirth of a direct integration between [Bluez](http://www.bluez.org/) and [ALSA](http://www.alsa-project.org/).
-Since Bluez >= 5, the build-in integration has been removed in favor of 3rd party audio applications.
-From now on, Bluez acts as a middleware between an audio application, which implements Bluetooth audio profile, and a Bluetooth audio device.
+This project is a rebirth of a direct integration between [BlueZ](http://www.bluez.org/) and [ALSA](http://www.alsa-project.org/).
+Since BlueZ >= 5, the build-in integration has been removed in favor of 3rd party audio applications.
+From now on, BlueZ acts as a middleware between an audio application, which implements Bluetooth audio profile, and a Bluetooth audio device.

-The current status quo is, that in order to stream audio from/to a Bluetooth device, one has to install PulseAudio, or use Bluez < 5.
-However, Bluez version 4 is considered to be deprecated, so the only reasonable way to achieve this goal is to install PulseAudio.
+The current status quo is, that in order to stream audio from/to a Bluetooth device, one has to install PulseAudio, or use BlueZ < 5.
+However, BlueZ version 4 is considered to be deprecated, so the only reasonable way to achieve this goal is to install PulseAudio.

 With this application (later named as BlueALSA), one can achieve the same goal as with PulseAudio, but with less dependencies and more bare-metal-like.
-BlueALSA registers all known Bluetooth audio profiles in Bluez, so in theory every Bluetooth device (with audio capabilities) can be connected.
+BlueALSA registers all known Bluetooth audio profiles in BlueZ, so in theory every Bluetooth device (with audio capabilities) can be connected.
 In order to access the audio stream, one has to connect to the ALSA PCM device called `bluealsa`.
 The device is based on the ALSA software PCM plugin.